Skip to main content

 });

-// Step 3: Open SSE stream for real-time updates (subscriptionId in body)
+// Step 3: Open SSE stream for real-time updates (only if server advertises stream support)

 const streamResponse = await fetch('https://api.i3x.dev/v1/subscriptions/stream', {